 - Focus on the study objectives.
 [Why?]

 - Focus on the outcomes.
 [What?]

+- Focus on target respondents.
+[Who?]

-- Sources:
+- Sources for content:

 - Expert opinion.

 - Focus groups.

 - Qualitative studies.

 - Literature theories & research findings.

-- How we want to measure?
+- How to measure the outcomes?

-- Types of questionnaires.
+- Types of questionnaire.

 - Methods of administration.

-- Types of questions and response options.
+- Types of question and response options.

-Types of Questionnaires
+Types of Questionnaire